 Don’t give up!!

-That moment will come for you too.
-It is almost there.
-Also don’t try to force yourself to calm down, that never really works.
+That moment comes for you too.
+If it’s not that far yet, don’t panic, then you’re not that far yet.
+Don’t try to force yourself to calm down, that never really works.